gizmola/basketballScoreboard/fonts/README.md

 This is an implementation of the Basketball Scoreboard independent project that is part of Scrimba's interactive website course.

 - The primary goal of the project is to implement to user interface specified in the project Figma
+- Project uses HTML,CSS,Javascript

 ## The basic functionality of the system is:

 - Home/Guest(away) scores
-- Buttons to increment by 1,2 or 3 reflecting basketball scoring
+- Buttons to increment by 1, 2 or 3 reflecting basketball scoring

 ## Additional Features added